Buying real estate in Bulgaria?

 Sources: Bulgarian Properties, CEE Legal Matters, Pleasant Places Bulgaria

-18) You benefit from Bulgaria's flat income tax rate making rental income more advantageous than in other European countries
+18) Take advantage of Bulgaria’s flat income tax rate, as it can benefit rental income compared to other European countries

 In Bulgaria, the flat income tax rate is 10%, a policy that has been consistent since 2008.